Achievable logoAchievable logo

 Ionization states of an amino acid across the pH scale with pKa transitions

-The exact pH value at which an amino acid predominantly assumes its dipolar form varies, based on factors such as side-chain properties and the pKa values of the functional groups.
-However, in biological systems near neutral pH, most amino acids exist largely in this zwitterionic state, affecting how they behave in aqueous solutions and how they bind to enzymes or other biomolecules.
+The exact pH at which an amino acid predominantly exists in its dipolar form varies with side-chain properties and the pKa values of its functional groups.
+In biological systems near neutral pH, most amino acids exist largely in this zwitterionic state, which influences their behavior in water and their binding to enzymes or other biomolecules.

 Amino acid classifications